 Making adjustments to the depth of cut or bevel is simple and easy to access.
 I love how easy it is to read the adjustments.
 The saw has front and rear bevel supports.
 The bevel capability is -1º to 48º.

 The saw has positive stops at 22.5° and 45°.

 The saw travels down the track using a one rail system.

 I am building a desktop for my boy’s room.
 It’s only going to be up for about a year, so didn’t want to do anything fancy especially since they will beat the heck out of it.
 I used the saw to cut some plywood for the top.

 I didn’t have to use clamps on the track.
 The bottom pads kept it tight against the wood and didn’t have any issues.
 I love how smooth the saw travels down the track.

 I also cut a couple small piece of oak wood for some trim.
 During these cuts, I could feel and sense how the motor would adjust speed to keep everything running smooth.
 Each pass the saw did an awesome job at making a clean and accurate cut.
 The saw didn’t bog down and the only reason I could tell it was battery powered was I wasn’t getting a cord all tangled up.
 After using this saw, I am not sure if I could go back to a corded Track Saw.

 I will be replacing a couple of doors in my house and will be using the Makita system to get the job done.

 Makita Cordless Track Saw Review Value

-The bare saw retails for about $360 on The Home Depot and Amazon has it for more at about $420.
+The bare saw retails for about $360 on The Home Depot.
 If you are going to be making one or two critical cuts per year, you might be better off setting up a jig.
 Remember you will still need the Track and batteries.